robmorden/hydro-monthly-daily/README.md

 2. **RegimeClasses** – This part classifies the flow regime for each streamflow site into a regime ‘class’.
 3. **PLSR** – This part uses partial least squares regression to compare flow statistics based on daily data with the same statistics based on monthly data, and use the monthly data to predict the daily data.

+Flow data and catchment areas for 3 sample sites have been provided to help users understand the format requirements and how the code works.

 Each of these parts is discussed below.

+## Quick start
+* If you simply want run the code to calculate flow indicators for a number of sites, set up your input data (refer to Inputs section below) then run the file 'Stats_main.py'.
+It will organise everything for you.
+* If you want to determine flow regime classes, set up your input data (refer to Inputs section below) then run the file 'RegimeClasses.py'.
+* If you want to do the PLSR calculations, you need to run 'Stats_main.py', then 'RegimeClasses.py', then 'PLSR_analysis.py' in that order, one at a time.

 ## Stats
 ### Overview